Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Uncertainty in \acs{HF}}

-A notion of uncertainty is essential for online and offline operations to assess the current estimate's quality. \ac{HF} actively computes the uncertainty of all variables (including robot state and dynamic variables) using marginal covariances.
-Implicitly, these covariances ${{}_\Imu \Marginal}$ are in the tangent space and are mapped to $\World$ using the adjoint map $\adj_{\World \Imu}$ of $\T_{\World \Imu}$:\looseness=-1
+A notion of uncertainty is essential for online and offline operations in practice. \ac{HF} computes the uncertainty of all variables (robot state and dynamic variables) using marginal covariances.
+The adjoint map $\adj_{\World \Imu}$ of $\T_{\World \Imu}$ is used to map these covariances from the tangent space ${{}_\Imu \Marginal}$ to $\World$:\looseness=-1